KBI issues statewide Silver Alert for missing Pratt man

 Gatlin was last seen at approximately 10:30 a.m. on Thursday, April 8, when it is believed he walked away from his care facility in Pratt.
 He was wearing a red and white jacket, khaki pants, cowboy boots, and a red hat.

-Gatlin is a white male, approximately 5 ft.10 in. tall, weighing 190 lbs.
+Gatlin is a white male, approximately 5 feet 10 inches tall and weight 190 pounds.
 He has blue eyes and red hair.
-Gatlin suffers from dementia, and has difficulty communicating with others.
+Gatlin suffers from dementia and has difficulty communicating with others.